-The UK Government has developed a scheme, called the ‘settled status’ scheme, for EU nationals to apply for residence in the UK after Brexit.
+The UK Government has developed the 'settled status' scheme for EU nationals to apply for residence in the UK after Brexit.

-The scheme will be fully open to all EU nationals resident in the UK from March 2019 onwards.
+The scheme was launched in March 2019 and is open to all EU nationals resident in the UK.

 This follows a number of earlier pilots throughout 2018, where EU nationals employed in the higher education, health and social care sectors applied under the scheme.